Hydrangea paniculata Bobo®

 Latin Name Pronunciation: hye-dran'jee-uh

-Light/Watering: Most varieties thrive in full sun in the North, but in the South require afternoon shade.
+Light/Watering: Most varieties thrive in full sun in the North, but in the South afternoon shade is required.
 Moist soils that do not dry out are best; do not plant in hot, dry, exposed sites.
 Mulch to conserve moisture and buffer soil temperatures.
+Avoid watering with overhead sprinklers to discourage fungal diseases.

-Fertilizer/Soil and pH: Fertilize once in spring with a fertilizer designed to encourage blooms (such as 15-30-15).
+Fertilizer/Soil & pH: Do not fertilize in the first growing season.
+Fertilizer is optional, once in spring with a fertilizer designed to encourage blooms (such as 15-30-15).
+An annual topdressing of compost is always beneficial.
 Soils should be moist but well drained, and rich in organic matter.
+Flower color is not affected by soil pH.

 Pests/Diseases: None serious.
 Occasionally powdery mildew will infect the foliage, especially in humid areas with poor air circulation.
-Treat with an appropriate fungicide if the problem is serious, and be sure to rake up and destroy all fallen foliage in the autumn.
+Fungal leaf spots can occur, especially in fall when watered with overhead sprinklers, but they do not affect the overall health of the plant.
+Treat with Neem oil or horticultural oil, if the problem is serious, and be sure to rake up and destroy all fallen foliage in the autumn.

-Tree form Hydrangea paniculata: Prune in early spring, removing lower suckers and up to half the older top growth.
+Tree form Hydrangea paniculata: Prune in late winter or early spring, removing lower suckers and up to half the older top growth.

 Transplanting: Young plants may be transplanted when dormant in early spring.
 Prune top growth after transplanting to reduce water loss.